Appearance

 In Agentforce Builder, open the Order Lookup topic.

-In the Get Customer Profile action inputs, set
+Expand the Get Customer Profile action and configure it:

 In the Instructions block, type